FINRA Charges Investment Professionals Inc. with Failure to Supervise

 Brought to you by

 The foregoing information, which is all publicly available, is being provided by The White Law Group.
-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 For more information on the firm and it’s representation of investors, visit www.whitesecuritieslaw.com.

 For a free consultation with a securities attorney, please call (888) 637-5510.